Raheem-ai/patch/README.md

 - update required field in repo
     - in `version.js`
 - create release commit with changelog (yaml file that includes fields for required, nativeVersion, and nativeChanges)...nativeChanges will come from prompt/param
-- push the commit to origin with tag `rel-staging-<commit>`
+- push the commit to origin with tag `rel-pre-<commit>`
-    - wait for manual merge to kick off webhook
+    - wait for manual merge to kick off webhook (IN PROD GCP PROJECT)
 - use cloud build webhook to
     <!-- - merge staging into master -->
+    - Build docker container with front/back
+        - actually already have this from the rc commit....use cache but need to get use this code cuz other parts need newest version config + release info
+        - tag + push image w/ `patch-rel-pre-<commit>`
     - if nativeChanges,
         <!-- - add a 'testing' tag to the commit into master -->
         - create new PreProd/Prod builds (should this be a separate job so 1. it can run async and 2. we can call it adhoc off a commit in master for consistency)
-    - Build docker container with front/back
-        - actually already have this from the rc commit
     - Deploy backend to PreProd url
     - if nativeChanges
         - Add new dynamic AppVersion config entry with 'testing' flag